Rolemor/chat-app/README.md

 #### Small description:
-So I wanted to know how hard is to create a social network like Facebook and that's why started this project.<br>
+I wanted to know how hard is to create a social network like Facebook and that's why started this project.<br>

 First step was to create a chat app.
-So I decided to created it with PHP(Laravel) as backend and Vue.js for frontend.<br>
+I decided to created it with PHP(Laravel) as backend and Vue.js for frontend.<br>
 The Vue is new to me so this is my first program with it and I use Tailwind CSS as a new framework for styling too.<br>